jchilton/01-Eve-was-the-Snake/Poems/22 Deluge of Passersby.md

 easier."
 But the dual-roled charioteer-shepherd waited patiently, At times urging them to action and
-At times pushing them away --
+At times pushing them away &mdash;
 Not due to unloving,
 But so that they might find their paths